 I wish I could say that learning this has stimulated in me a new pattern of sacrificial giving.
 However, the car is making strange sounds, the back of our house is falling down, and we have a whopping great mortgage.
 I am ashamed to say that there is a part of me that wishes the money was sitting on the mortgage, or had been used to prop up the house, or had gone towards a newer car.
 What we gave away could have made our lives even more comfortable.

 But given my already high standard of living, any extra comfort is very small potatoes compared to what it might mean for a woman in an impoverished village to learn to sew, grow fresh vegetables, get some chooks, and see her children go to school.
 So while the TEAR Catalogue is tucked safely away for now – since the back of the house absolutely must be fixed and the car is sounding very weird indeed – I will keep listening to my children’s questions and opinions about justice and the life of faith.
 For I know that, sooner or later, they’ll find a chink in my armour and stretch me to be generous once again.
 And that can only be good.

 By Alison Sampson

 (Normally when we write about money, we stay anonymous.
 Revealing what we earn, spend and give is one of the great taboos, but I’m putting my name on this.
 First, because I think this taboo is poisonous.
 It perpetuates income discrimination, and gives money too much importance in our lives.
 Second, because this story is not about my generosity, but my daughter’s.
 I am the miser here, even as I recognise that we can always give more.
 Finally, because many people who read the things I write figure out I have written them even when they’re anonymous.
-So I am Alison Sampson, a pastor of the South Yarra Community Baptist Church.
+So I am Alison Sampson, a pastor at Sanctuary, a new faith community with Baptist Connections based in Warrnambool.
 I also blog sporadically about everyday life at www.theideaofhome.blogspot.com)